The General Theory of Employment, Interest and Money: Chapter 12: Animal spirits

 Chapter 12 discusses the psychology of speculation and enterprise.

-Most, probably, of our decisions to do something positive, the full consequences of which will be drawn out over days to come, can only be taken as a result of animal spirits – of a spontaneous urge to action rather than inaction, and not as the outcome of a weighted average of quantified benefits...
+Most, probably, of our decisions to do something positive ... can only be taken as a result of animal spirits ..
 Thus if the animal spirits are dimmed and spontaneous optimism falters, leaving us to depend on nothing but a mathematical expectation, enterprise will fade and die.

 Keynes's picture of the psychology of speculators is less indulgent.

 In point of fact, all sorts of considerations enter into the market valuation which are in no way relevant to the prospective yield...
 The recurrence of a bank-holiday may raise the market valuation of the British railway system by several million pounds.

-(Work in behavioural economics has since empirically supported Keynes' assertion; businesses which are extremely seasonal do indeed see notably higher valuations in the season in question, even if their results are consistent in that quarter from year to year.)
+(Work in behavioural economics has since empirically supported Keynes' assertion; businesses which are extremely seasonal do indeed see notably higher valuations in the season in question, even if their results are consistent in that quarter from year to year).

 Keynes considers speculators to be concerned...